 Best viewed with VR glasses or a Google Cardboard

-Find more detailed information and examples about how virtual reality can benefit your business in the article “How Virtual Reality (VR) can Enrich the Travel Industry”.
+Find more detailed information and examples about how virtual reality can benefit your business in the article “How Virtual Reality is Transforming the Travel Industry”.

 2. Augmented Reality (AR)